Where to stop on a road trip from Christchurch to Queenstown

 It doesn’t take long to see Tekapo’s highlights.
 Stroll around the lakefront, see the church, then head up to the Mt John Observatory for the best views of the lake and surrounding area.
 You have to pay to take the road up, or you can hike up for free.

-If you get to the observatory for lunch time, the Astro Cafe is a really lovely spot.
+If you get to the observatory for lunch time, the Astro Cafe is a lovely spot.

 At night you can also join a tour of the pristine night sky — Tekapo is part of the Aoraki Mackenzie International Dark Sky Reserve.